nicolamonaca/hdfs_utils/README.md

 # hdfs_utils
-The Hadoop Distributed File System is known for having some limitations when dealing with files.
+The Hadoop Distributed File System (HDFS) is known for having some limitations when dealing with files.
 In particular, some tasks like deleting empty files under a certain HDFS directory or counting the lines in *all* the files under a folder can be difficult or simply time-consuming to carry on, not to mention hard-to-remember commands.
 In order to overcome these limitations, I've released a set of functions to better interact with the HDFS.
 Below is a description of each function's purpose, usage and a sample output.
 More will hopefully come in the future:

 ## hdfs_check_folder_size.sh